 It has been said that the best way to experience other cultures is through eating their food, but I think that it’s more fun to learn about other cultures through their alcohol.
 Alcohol has been consumed for social and celebratory purposes throughout history, and I think it is the perfect way to connect with people from another part of the world.
 So, when I visited Peru and found out about a traditional Peruvian beverage called chicha (dating all the way back to the Incan empire) that is EXCLUSIVELY homebrewed, I knew I had to try it!

 Here’s the full video of the BrewTogether Crew’s trip through Peru, which included some exploration of Peru’s growing craft beer scene, a climb up Machu Picchu Mountain, and a trek through the Peruvian Amazon Rainforest.
 Want to skip ahead to the part where we explain how to make Chicha?
-The portion of the video describing the process for making Chicha is in the How Chicha is Made section of the article below.
+Head to 1:48 of the video!

 Chicha De Jora